Keep these eBay selling tips close at hand when you go online to sell!

 Thanks for the information.
 So far I am also doing good with eBay.
 I started about 2 months back.

 Made nearly $3500 so far.
-Here is my personal experience on eBay.
-Might help some newbies out there.
+This article may help some newbies out there.